flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180324-18-04-23-fun-quote-photographer-barbara-bushs-funeral.md

     Flip: Backstory
   card_citation: 'Flip: Backstory'
 card_2:
-  card_text: "> a\x1CThey are real people a| I think it really says a lot about the kinship that this very select group of people has for each other.
-Theya\x19ve all served.
-Ita\x19s not so much about the politics at that time.
-Ita\x19s about honoring a very select member of that club.a\x1D\n> \n> Photographer Paul Morse to Time magazine.
+  card_text: "> ax1CThey are real people a| I think it really says a lot about the kinship that this very select group of people has for each other.
+Theyax19ve all served.
+Itax19s not so much about the politics at that time.
+Itax19s about honoring a very select member of that club.ax1Dn> n> Photographer Paul Morse to Time magazine.
 Morse worked for George W. Bush in the White House but has gone on to work with both the Clintons, Bushes and beyond."
   card_citation: ''
 card_10:
   card_text: >-